Tranzakt/Visual-Laravel/README.md

 ![image](https://github.com/Tranzakt/Visual-Laravel/assets/3001893/3f1aa559-9237-4a2e-967d-d68cecc2da2f)

+We anticipate providing as much live feedback as possible.
+For example:

+* Database definitions using tables and forms will update a Schema diagram in real-time, and hopefully the schema diagram will be updateable directly as an alternative.
+* Form definitions will create an example form in real time which can be tried, and hopefully you will be able to make some changes (e.g. of position or tab sequence) interactively in the example.

-When you have defined your application, you can save a snapshot as a development, test, beta or final version, and the definitions you have made will be compiled into PHP/Laravel code for you to test.
+When you have defined your application, you can save a snapshot as a development, beta or final version, and the definitions you have made will be compiled into PHP/Laravel code and autonated tests will be run, and the application will then be available for you to test manually.
 Database definitions will be compiled into Laravel migrations and models, visual definitions will be compiled into e.g. Blade templates, etc. etc. etc.
 Factories/seeds and functional/unit tests will also be compiled from the same definitions.
+We anticipate providing additional facilities to aid with human testing such as user impersonation, performance diagnosis, logging etc.

 ### Current Status